DAY 1: Arrival in Rathdrum

 16km (18km via Spinc) • 4 - 6 hours • (↑) 430m

-Today’s walk starts with a climb up to the northern ridge of the Glenmalure valley before you descend into Glendalough either along the Wicklow Way or by taking the slightly longer, but arguably more beautiful, route via the Spinc.
+Today’s walk starts with a climb up to the northern ridge of the Glenmalure valley before you descend into Glendalough either along the Wicklow Way or by taking one of the beautiful route options via the Spinc with its great views.

 DAY 4: Laragh - Roundwood